kvarak/dnd/docs/_Classes/sorcerer.md

     When you cast a spell that deals thunder damage, you can spend 2 sorcery point to add a concussive sonic wave that rattles creatures affected by the spell.
 If the target/s fail a Constitution saving throw, they are incapacitated until the end of your next round.

 - ### Distant Spell
-    When you cast a spell that has a range of 5 feet or greater, you can spend 1 sorcery point to double the range of the spell.
+    When you cast a spell that has a range of 5 ft or greater, you can spend 1 sorcery point to double the range of the spell.

-    When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 30 feet.
+    When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 30 ft.

 - ### Empowered Spell
     When you roll damage for a spell, you can spend 1 sorcery point to reroll a number of the damage dice up to your Charisma modifier (minimum of one).
 You must use the new rolls.